 This was one of my term papers for Spring Semester of Yale Divinity School.
 It’s not the kind of thing I would usually post, but the subject is close to my heart and I was really happy with the paper.
 So, here it is.

-The purpose of this paper is to argue that Ludwig Wittgenstein can be read as continuing and correcting Pseudo-Denys’ project in The Divine Names.
-I am first going to argue for an interpretation of The Divine Names as Pseudo-Denys’ attempt to facilitate our yearning for union with God by relativizing human concepts in order to render our thought transparent to divine revelation.
-I will argue that he fails in this, however, because the concept of ‘unity’ is not itself relativized.
-I will then argue that Wittgenstein can be read as continuing and correcting this attempt on the basis that he does relativize unity in a similar way and for similar religious reasons to Pseudo-Denys.
-I will conclude by reflecting on how this can connect with some of Sarah Coakley’s recent work on asceticism.
+The purpose of this paper is to argue that Ludwig Wittgenstein continues and corrects Pseudo-Denys’ project in The Divine Names.
+I am first going to argue that The Divine Names should be interpreted as attempting to render human thought transparent to the divine by relativizing our concepts.
+This fails because the concept of ‘unity’ is not relativized.
+I will then argue that Wittgenstein does relativize unity in a similar way and for similar religious reasons to Pseudo-Denys.
+As such, he can be read as continuing and correcting the Pseudo-Dionysian project.
 Continue reading “Wittgenstein’s Religious Philosophy (in light of Pseudo-Denys)”

 This post is written for the Oriel Theology blog, which can be found here.